vg-json-data/sm-json-data/strats.md

 }
 ```

-### Leave With Moondance
+### Leave With Stored Fall Speed

-A `leaveWithMoondance` exit condition represents that Samus can leave through this door with stored fall speed.
-A strat with a `leaveWithMoondance` condition should include a `canMoondance` requirement in its `requires` only when in the room where the Moondance is performed and the fall speed is stored.
-The `EntranceCondition`: `comeInWithMoondance` can lead to another `leaveWithMoondance` so long as the Moondance state is not lost.
+A `leaveWithStoredFallSpeed` exit condition represents that Samus can leave through this door with stored fall speed.
+A strat with a `leaveWithStoredFallSpeed` condition should include a `canMoondance` requirement in its `requires` only when in the room where the Moondance is performed and the fall speed is stored.
+The `EntranceCondition`: `comeInWithStoredFallSpeed` can lead to another `leaveWithStoredFallSpeed` so long as the stored speed state is not lost.
 For this to happen, both doors must be connected by one `Runway`, and Samus must not Crouch or become Knocked back.

-The `leaveWithMoondance` object has no properties.
+The `leaveWithStoredFallSpeed` object has a single property:
+- _fallSpeedInTiles_: The number of tiles Samus would clip through by Moonfalling on top of a solid floor.

 A regular `canMoondance` or a `canExtendedMoondance` must be stated in the `requires` of the Moondance Clip strat as an Extended Moondance can be Setup in all places where a Moondance may be Setup.

 #### Example
 ```json